 Oscar is a very important part of the Discovery program!
 As Discovery’s camp dog, Oscar is at camp all summer long.
 He is a cuddly Goldendoodle who loves spending time with his Discovery friends.

 Discovery Day Camp was founded in 1984 by Ilise and David Schwartzwald to meet the needs of their three young children.
 Ilise and David originally rented property for the camp and later purchased property in unincorporated Lake County.
 Discovery has been at its current location in Indian Creek since 1992.

-Ilise Schwartzwald worked in camping year-round from 1974-2016.
+Ilise worked in camping year-round beginning in 1974.
 She earned a Bachelor of Science from the University of Michigan, taught high school in Highland Park and Deerfield District 113 where she also coached gymnastics, and developed a number of preschools.
 Ilise was a member of the American Camp Association (ACA) and is a former ACA-IL Section Executive Board Member and Midwest Association of Independent Camps (MAIC) Co-President.
 Ilise has been a certified WSI, lifeguard, first aide, and lifeguard instructor since 1967.
 She was also certified as a Starfish Instructor trainer by the Starfish Aquatics Institute (SAI).

-David Schwartzwald was involved in camp from the beginning, while he worked in other professions.
+David was involved in camp from the beginning while he worked in other professions.
 David graduated from Loyola University and is a Certified Public Accountant who worked in the accounting field, as well as in private industry.
-David joined Discovery full time from 1990-2016.
+David joined Discovery full time in 1990.
 David was the Co-President of the MAIC and the Treasurer of the Illinois section of the ACA for a number of years.